-Hinopak Motors Limited Environmental Report:
+Atlas Honda Limited Environmental Report:

-- provides clear articulation of the meaning of environmental performance excellence to Hinopak and its business - successfully demonstrates the integration of environmental development into core business strategy - provides historical context of data and reporting enabling year-on-year assessment of progress - environmental impacts of business are considered and explained in depth - explanation of distillation process is commendable.
-The company's commitment to protect the environment and consideration of hazardous waste management is discussed. - evaluation of risk assessment and its methodology is considered in detail and well explained. - provides a snapshot of legal compliance and financial performance through easy-to-read tables and graphs - briefly depicts the stakeholders management process contains independent assurance statement - Hinopak's disclosure of incidents and its commitment towards monitoring the incidents are commendable
+- contains independent assurance statement - provides clear articulation of the meaning of environmental performance excellence to Atlas Honda and its business - successfully demonstrates the integration of environmental development into core business strategy - provides historical context of data and reporting enabling year-on-year assessment of progress - environmental impacts of business are considered and explained in depth - explanation of distillation process is commendable.
+The company's commitment to protect the environment and consideration of hazardous waste management is discussed - evaluation of risk assessment and its methodology is considered in detail and well explained. - provides a snapshot of legal compliance and financial performance through easy-to-read tables and graphs - Disclosure of incidents and its commitment towards monitoring the incidents are commendable

-Best Report- Unlisted Category 2011

-Qarshi Industries Pvt Limited

-Qarshi Industries Limited

-Qarshi Industries Pvt Limited report:

-- is an admirable attempt at fulfilling the characteristic of completeness as it demonstrates management commitment to ensuring highest standards of environmental performance, includes specific environmental performance related targets, identifies report audience, identifies key environmental performance indicators and rationale for reporting environmental performance indicators and explains the environmental impact of Qarshi's process and products - attempts at satisfying credibility characteristics by including brief information about risk management process and compliances with National Environmental Quality Standards (NEQs) - · internal audit process are outlined - augments reporting with performance indicators delineation on business areas over which it has material control and where the impact of its activities is considered significant - demonstrates credibility to responsible business practices through disclosing recognition and accreditation received from third parties - concise format aids readability and understanding

-Critical letter from the panel

-Dear Reporter Friend,

-Thank you for entering the ACCA-WWF Pakistan Environmental Reporting Awards 2011.
+Critical letter from the short-listing panel Dear Reporter Friend, Thank you for entering the ACCA-WWF Pakistan Environmental Reporting Awards 2012.
 By doing so, you have enabled us to assess broadly the content of all reports with the ACCA criteria and capturing the general opinion of the short-listing panel, based on the reports entered.
 The Awards criteria are categorised into three areas, each a key element of reporting: completeness, credibility and communication.
 By applying the criteria to all the entrants, a good picture of the overall strengths and weaknesses within each of these elements can be envisaged, and are summarised below.

-COMPLETENESS

-Strengths

-- Inclusion of targets and objectives - Identification of key social, environmental and economic impacts and business issues. - Corporate context description of products/services and geographical spread Evidence of management commitment including environmental/secial vision - Evidence of management commitment including environmental/social vision, strategy and related policies

-Weaknesses

-- Supplier procurement policies are not provided - Limited evidence of explanation of process behind deciding on key impacts and issues for the business and report indicators - Key stakeholders not generally identified - In majority of the reports produce or service stewardship disclosure has not been included - Little evidence of coherent and collective management of environmental/sustainable development (SD) strategy and any issues arising from it - Lack of a clear and credible articulation of the meaning of SD, consideration of the implications of pursuing SD and any tensions that emerge - Need for more demonstration that environmental/social/ sustainability strategy are integrated into core business strategy
+COMPLETENESS Strengths - Inclusion of targets and objectives - Identification of key social, environmental and economic impacts and business issues. - Corporate context description of products/services and geographical spread - Evidence of management commitment including environmental/social vision, strategy and related policies Weaknesses - Supplier procurement policies are not provided - Limited evidence of explanation of process behind deciding on key impacts and issues for the business and report indicators - · Key stakeholders not generally identified - In majority of the reports produce or service stewardship disclosure has not been included - Little evidence of coherent and collective management of environmental/sustainable development (SD) strategy and any issues arising from it - Lack of a clear and credible articulation of the meaning of SD, consideration of the implications of pursuing SD and any tensions that emerge - Need for more demonstration that environmental/social/ sustainability strategy are integrated into core business strategy CREDIBILITY Strengths - Inclusion of a named contact person for the report - Headline achievements in the current reporting period outlined - Identification of compliance/non-compliance record with National Environmental Quality Standards (NEQs) Weaknesses - · Discussion on stakeholders' feedback is missing - Absence of explanation of the governance structure in place to manage sustainability performance - existence of named board director, for example - Few reports provide description of how incentives for staff and managers are linked to sustainability performance and achievements of targets - Lack of description of risk identification and management processes, including disclosure of actual risks identified and opportunities resulting from them - Identification of and accounting for social/environmental/SD externalities is almost non-existent. - Absence of disclosures on internal audit and assurance of sustainability performance

-CREDIBILITY

-Strengths

-- Inclusion of a named contact person for the report - Headline achievements in the current reporting period outlined - Identification of compliance/non-compliance record with National Environmental Quality Standards (NEQs)

-Weaknesses

-- Discussion on stakeholders' feedback is missing - Absence of explanation of the governance structure in place to manage sustainability performance existence of named board director, for example - Few reports provide description of how incentives for staff and managers are linked to sustainability performance and achievements of targets - Lack of description of risk identification and management processes, including disclosure of actual risks identified and opportunities resulting from them - Identification of and accounting for social/environmental/SD externalities is almost non-existent. - Absence of disclosures on internal audit and assurance of sustainability performance

-COMMUNICATION

-Strengths

-- Comprehensibility, appropriateness of report length - Use of Internet

-Weaknesses

-- Few reports provide feedback mechanisms for report-users - Provision of a summary report to accompany the full-length document - Appropriateness of graphs, illustrations and photos

-Broad weaknesses